 Looking back at the older issues of Galeria Koloru it seems to have changed quite a bit.
 Previously the magazine had a more international flavour including walls from all over the place, interviews in English with foreign writers, and reports from far-flung places such as Mozambique.
 In contrast this latest issue doesn’t have any text apart from a short introduction in Polish and seems to be aimed at a national rather than an international audience.
 The content is mostly made up of train graffiti from Poland, or by Polish writers, rather than a more random mix of surfaces (and even some street art) as before.
 It also appears to be a lot more Warsaw-centric although there continues to be pieces from small towns such as Giżycko.
 The design of the magazine has been modernised and improved, and the pictures are laid out nicely without being too small to see.
 Overall I think this gives the magazine a different character and a more precise focus.

 I’m not sure what some of these changes reflect, perhaps the move toward highlighting more of the local scene is due to a greater self-confidence in Polish graffiti.
 It could also be a way of making the content more exclusive as a response to the amount of stuff to be found on the internet.
 Or maybe there’s simply just a lot more graffiti to show from Poland.
-Whatever the case the latest Galeria Koloru’s a well nice publication.
-In this latest instalment I particularly liked the stuff by Żart, the ‘neighbours in crime’ piece on page 74, and the Runer tag on the bus stop.
+Whatever the case the latest Galeria Koloru‘s a well nice publication.
+In this most recent instalment I particularly liked the stuff by Żart, the ‘neighbours in crime’, and the Runer tag on the bus stop.